-If you want to donate to a charity, you have to do it wisely and only support the best causes around.
-We hope after reading this article, you must have got some insights into how some charities behave and try to misbehave with the donors.
+If you want to donate to a charity, you must do it wisely and only support the best causes.
+After reading this article, we hope you have some insights into how some charities behave and try to misbehave with the donors.

 Ofcourse, not all charities are like these.
 Nonprofits make the world a better place.
 But due to some charities that do bad things, the good nonprofits face the wrath.

 Note: We don't want to mean any disrespect to any nonprofit, worker, or volunteer.
 They are the pioneers of our community.
 We have massive respect for everyone.
 But with this article, we just wanted to share some worst charities & what they are doing.